lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/README.md

 # hs dockerimages and docker-compose configuration #

-This is a guide to using the lamastex/hs{base,zeppelin,jupyter,nifi,kafka}
+This is a guide to using the `lamastex/hs{base,zeppelin,jupyter,nifi,kafka}` docker images and the `docker-compose.yml` configuration to start all the services.

-docker images and the `docker-compose.yml` configuration to start all the services.
+First each image is explained on its own.
+Then the `docker-compose` config is explained with some minimal examples included.
+Lastly some important notes to be aware of.

 ## Docker images ##